Devang-C/AutoEDA/readme.md

 - Automated Data Preprocessing: Upcoming feature!
 Automate data preprocessing steps, including handling missing data, encoding categorical variables, scaling, and more.

-- Log of Preprocessing Steps: Keep a log of the preprocessing steps performed on your dataset, making it easy to track and reproduce your data preparation process.

 ## Why AutoEDA?

 - Efficiency: AutoEDA automates routine EDA tasks, saving you time and effort.

 - Interactivity: Visualize your data interactively to gain insights quickly.

-- Reproducibility: Maintain a log of data preprocessing steps for transparency and reproducibility.

 - User-Friendly: No coding required.
 All tasks can be performed using the user-friendly web interface.